swdit/Setup-Guide-Headless-Ubuntu-AI-Mini-PC-for-LM-Studio/README.md

 - Ubuntu Desktop 24 LTS

-- XRDP as remote desktop solution (skip and use SSH if you want to go truely headless)
+- XRDP as remote desktop solution *(skip and use SSH if you want to go truely headless)*

-- Fuse (requirement for LM-Studio)
+- Fuse *(requirement for LM-Studio)*

-- Assasin-AppImage Loader (will make LM-Studio App Installation easier)
+- Assasin-AppImageLauncher *(will make LM-Studio App Installation easier)*

 - LM-Studio as hosting tool for local LLM's

-- Setup Autostart
+- Startup

 # Installing Ubuntu